Kim Min-jae (footballer): Bayern Munich

 On 18 July 2023, Bundesliga club Bayern Munich announced that they had signed Kim on a deal until 30 June 2028.
 Bayern reportedly triggered a release clause in Kim's Napoli contract by paying €50 million (€58 million according to La Gazzetta dello Sport), and so Kim became the most expensive Asian footballer in history by surpassing Shoya Nakajima's transfer fee of €35 million.
 He is the second South Korean player to sign with the club, the first being Jeong Woo-yeong.

 Kim scored his first goal for Bayern with a header as well as keeping a clean sheet in a 3–0 victory over VfB Stuttgart on 17 December.
 In the first half of the 2023–24 season, he was selected for Bundesliga's Best XI by fans, but magazine kicker criticised his inconsistent performance including his mistakes against 1.
 FC Saarbrücken, which eliminated Bayern from the DFB-Pokal.
 During the second half of the season, he frequently allowed the space behind him due to his inaccurate decisions, and manager Thomas Tuchel preferred Eric Dier and Matthijs de Ligt after pointing out that he did not follow the promised tactics.
-His problem was repeated in the UEFA Champions League semi-final first leg against Real Madrid, where he played instead of De Ligt.
+Tuchel criticised him openly once again after the UEFA Champions League semi-final first leg against Real Madrid, where he played instead of De Ligt.